Updated on October 25, 2018

 Step 1.
 Select Songs That You Want to Convert

 Launch TuneFab Apple Music Converter and iTunes will pop up automatically.
-In the interface of playlists, click "Library" to select songs one by one or a whole album.
+In the main interface, go to "Playlist" and click "Library" to select songs or albums.

 Click "Output Format" and from the drop-down list, select MP3.
 From the right side, you can adjust codec, bitrate, sample rate, channels.